rjduran/cm-code/rpi/README.md

 4. SSH Into Device (Optional)

     SSH is disabled by default and needs to be enabled in order to work.
 To do this go to the system configuration via `sudo raspi-config` and navigate to the Interfacing Options menu item.
 Enable SSH (2nd item in menu).
+If you already did this in Step 2 above then you dont need to do it again.
 After doing this save and exit the config menu to return to the terminal prompt.

     This step is optional and depends on your application and preference.
 If you don't want to toggle between two different keyboards and have the Raspberry Pi plugged into a separate display with keyboard to use it, then just ssh into it via Terminal.
 You can have multiple terminal windows open or use tabs or use `screen`.
     ```